Bio

 He began his career as football and wrestling coach of Beverly Hills High School where in 2010 he was the first to be honored with the Beverly Hills High School Athletic Alumni’s Polaris Award for his lasting contribution to the school’s championship athletic program.

-“Meditation can open and balance the body’s natural healing powers, he says.
+“Meditation can open and balance the body’s natural healing powers,” he says.
 "It serves as a catalyst to integrate mind, body and spirit.”

-Keelor has a long interest in geriatric physiology and played a lead roll in amendments to the federal Older Americans Act, which provide for increased opportunities for the elderly to attain and maintain appropriate physical activity.
+Richard has a long interest in geriatric physiology and played a lead roll in amendments to the federal Older Americans Act, which provide for increased opportunities for the elderly to attain and maintain appropriate physical activity.
 He has testified at congressional hearings and before federal agencies on matters related to the role of physical activity in health promotion and disease prevention.
 Keelor also addressed the World Health Organization’s Tenth Annual Conference for the Prevention of Chronic Disease.

 As co-founder of Be Active America, Keelor serves as one of the lead faculty in advocacy training workshops provided to educators, recreational professionals, and to business, industry and government officials.
 These workshops assist professional groups and individuals to better communicate with media, state, local and federal elected officials in order to advance the nation’s Healthy People 2020 goals.
 He was also the primary consultant in development of Be Active North Carolina, the first statewide initiative to promote grassroots physical activity advocacy.

-Keelor holds both a bachelor's and master's degree in Health, Physical Education, and Recreation from California State University at Long Beach, where he was Athlete of the Year in 1959, captain of the intercollegiate football team.
-In 1960, he won the Pacific Coast Intercollegiate wrestling championship.
+Keelor holds both a bachelor’s and master's degree in Health, Physical Education, and Recreation from California State University at Long Beach, where he was Athlete of the Year in 1959 and captain of the intercollegiate football team.
+In 1960, he won the Pacific Coast intercollegiate wrestling championship.
 He received his Ph.D. in Physical Education, with a minor in Business Administration, from the University of Southern California in 1974.
 He resides in McLean, Va. with his wife, Carolyn.
 He has three adult children and six granddaughters.

 Keelor2008PCPFSAward